Routines & Info (FAQ)

 Children may bring a kindle to school only after submitting a permission slip from the child’s parents.
 This can be obtained from the office.
 Children are not allowed to bring any form of smartwatch to school (including fitbits etc).

 If you wish to speak to your child’s teacher, please make an appointment to meet in advance.
-This can be made by contacting the office or emailing your child’s teacher.
-You will receive the email address of your child’s teacher at the beginning of the academic year.
+This can be made by contacting the office or by contacting the teacher through Aladdin Noticeboard.
 Please only contact your child’s teacher during school hours and allow sufficient time for the teacher to respond.
 If the message is urgent, please contact the office.

 It is important that teachers are made aware in writing of any medical conditions/allergies, short or long term suffered by a child.
 Children who are acutely ill should not attend school until the illness has passed and they are capable of full participation in class and school activities.